sharkadi-a/JsonEasyNavigation/README.md

 `JsonNavigationElement` is a struct, a wrapper around JsonElement.
 This struct provides many useful methods to operate arrays, objects and getting values from the JsonElement inside.

-Now we can easly navigate Domain Object Model using indexers in a sequential style:
+Now we can easley navigate Domain Object Model using indexers in a sequential style:

 ```C#
 var arrayItem = nav[0]; // first item in the array